Back to stories list

 At the American university Wangari learnt many new things.
 She studied plants and how they grow.
 And she remembered how she grew: playing games with her brothers in the shade of the trees in the beautiful Kenyan forests.

-Pa Univesiti (isukulu likalamba) ya ku America, Wangari aalisambilile ifintu ifingi ifipya.
+Wangari aalisambiliile ifintu ifingi ifipya pa sukulu lyapa muulu mu America.
 Aasambilile palwa fimenwa nefyo fikula.
-Nakabili aibukishe ifyo aakulile: ukuteya ifyangalo na bandume yakwe mu cintelelwe ca miti ya mu mpanga shaemba isha ku Kenya.
+Aaleibukisha nefyo aaleekula: ukwangala ifyangalo na bandume yakwe mu cintelelwe ca miti ya mpanga iisuma mu Kenya.

 The more she learnt, the more she realised that she loved the people of Kenya.
 She wanted them to be happy and free.
 The more she learnt, the more she remembered her African home.